kubeshop/testkube/docs/executor-gradle.md

 kubectl apply -f gradle-jdk18-executor.yaml
 ```

-Now just create new test with type which our new executor can handle e.g.: `gradle:jdk18/test`
+Now, create the new test with the type that our new executor can handle e.g.: `gradle:jdk18/test`.

 ```sh
  # create test